JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 In the `main.php` file, we call the `foo()`, which is defined in another `foo.php` file.
 Because of this, PhpStorm won't be able to infer the type of the `$a` variable during the indexing stage, since it depends on the definition of the `foo()` from another file.

-For such cases, PhpStorm will create an Incomplete type in which writes all the necessary information to resolve the type when indexing is finished.
+For such cases, PhpStorm will create an Incomplete type in which writes all the necessary information to resolve the type when it finishes indexing.
 In this case, it's the name of the function being called, so PhpStorm will create an Incomplete type `#F\foo`.

 #### Incomplete Types Structure